yurii-yush/QualityUTestTask/README.md

-This is solution for alghorithm task
+This is the solution for algorithm task.
-Entry method and description of alghorithm is in src/FileParser.java file
+The entry method and description of algorithm is in src/FileParser.java file